Think you may have COVID-19?

 2. Schedule a COVID-19 test

-Your specimen collection appointment will be for one for the following locations: the Center for Outpatient Services in St. Joseph (drive-thru testing available; enter via Maiden Lane), Spectrum Health Lakeland Niles Hospital, or Spectrum Health Lakeland Watervliet Hospital.
+Your specimen collection appointment will take place at one of the following locations: Center for Outpatient Services in St. Joseph (drive-thru testing available; enter via Maiden Lane), Spectrum Health Lakeland Niles Hospital, or Spectrum Health Lakeland Watervliet Hospital.

 3. COVID-19 test results